All New Native American Galleries

 In 2019, the Eiteljorg acquired an extraordinary collection of national importance, including hundreds of pieces of Native American art representing tribes of the Great Lakes region.
 This acquisition was made possible thanks to Lilly Endowment Inc. Acquiring this art and other significant acquisitions was a major step toward our vision of reconstructing and reinstalling the Native American Galleries.

 Art in a New Way

-New multimedia will allow visitors to connect more personally and directly with the art.
-The galleries will include a large interactive digital map wall of North America, artworks presented in all-glass cases viewable in 360 degrees, interactive touchscreens and activity tables, and downloadable audio descriptions of artworks.
+New multimedia allows visitors to connect more personally and directly with the art.
+The galleries include a large interactive digital map wall of North America, artworks presented in all-glass cases viewable in 360 degrees, interactive touchscreens and activity tables, and downloadable audio descriptions of artworks.

 Relation, Continuation, Innovation

 “Instead of using geographic regions to tell the stories, we’re relying on three themes of relation, continuation, and innovation.
 It’s really about Native voices and Native art telling the stories.”